As of April 2020

 The City has begun work to reduce flooding along NE 148th Street between 12th and 15th Avenues NE.
 The project was placed on hold in 2016 due to a delay in grant funding from the Washington State Department of Ecology (Ecology).
-Long-delayed funding is now coming.
+Long-delayed funding is now available.

 Design is scheduled for completion in 2020.
 Construction is planned for 2021.